 10. Zebras are often found mingling with antelope herds, adding extra protection against threats.

-11. In the wild, zebras usually live to be between 20 to 30 years old; they can live until 40 in zoos.
+11. In the wild, zebras usually live to be between 20 to 30 years old; they can live to the age of 40 in zoos.

 12. We have been cross-breeding zebras with other equines since at least the 19th century; the resulting "zebroids" come in a number of newfangled names, from zedonk, zorse and zebra mule to zonkey (pictured above) and zebrule.